 These principles and guidelines are extended to networks and information technology resources outside the university accessed through NIUnet via the Internet.
 Networks or information technology resource providers outside the university may, in turn, impose additional conditions of appropriate use which the user is responsible to observe when using those resources.
 Certain violations of this acceptable use policy, which involve the potential for illegal conduct (including accessing certain pornographic sites or any activity which may constitute fraud or the misappropriation of university resources), may be reported to external agencies or law enforcement for investigation.

 Access to the information technology environment at Northern Illinois University is a privilege and must be treated as such by all users of these systems.
 Like any other campus facility, abuse of these privileges can be a matter of legal action or official campus disciplinary procedures, up to and including termination.
 Depending on the seriousness of an offense, violation of the policy can result in penalties ranging from reprimand, loss of access, or referral to university authorities for disciplinary or legal action.
-In a case where unacceptable use severely impacts performance or security, in order to sustain reasonable performance and security, Information Technology Services will immediately suspend an individual's access privileges.
+In a case where unacceptable use severely impacts performance or security, in order to sustain reasonable performance and security, the Division of Information Technology will immediately suspend an individual's access privileges.